Last Updated on April 23, 2023

-Before taking out your wallet, the people selling this pooch should be following the Caucasian Ovcharka Working Dog Club of America’s (COWDCA) guide for ethical breeders, who has a goal to promote the versatility of this canine.
+Before taking out your wallet, the people selling this pooch should be following the Caucasian Ovcharka Working Dog Club of America’s (COWDCA) guide for ethical breeders, who has a goal to promote versatility of this canine.

-The breeder should also be eager to provide you essential details about their dogs, like temperament, breed and family history, and health.
+The breeder should also be eager to provide you with essential details about their dogs, like temperament, breed and family history, and health.

 Take a look at these sites where you can buy a Russian Bear Dog puppy: